 By knowing the subtle cultural differences, you will understand what not to do when visiting Norway, and why.
 Norwegians are known to appear aloof to strangers, and they have a reputation for being shy and reserved.
 However, it is only by appearance, and you will find Norwegians in a social setting approachable and chatty.
 If you go in with an open, friendly, and sincere attitude, you won’t have any problems at all.
-Mainly, there are ten actions and topics that are best avoided in Norway:
+However, here are ten actions and topics that are best avoided in Norway.

 01 of 11

 Not much tipping is required in Norway, as the service charge will always be included in your bill.
 It is common courtesy, however, to round up your bill to the next even 5 or 10 NOK amount, e.g. a 37,58 bill to 40 NOK.
 10% is considered generous, but leave more than 15% and you’re just showing off.

 Every item has a fixed price tag, so unless the item is damaged trying to bargain over the price with a vendor will only get a puzzled look.
 Keep your haggling skills for a second-hand car salesman.

 03 of 11

 Most of the sidewalks in cities by the sea are covered in coarse sand, turning the entire attempt of pulling your wheeled suitcase behind you into an obstacle course.
 Add to the equation that nearly all sidewalks in Norway have run gutters cut into them; the end result is a broken suitcase and a sprained ankle.
 Get a suitcase with off-road capabilities, or better yet, a backpack.

 04 of 11

 There is little personal touching in public in Norway unless you are a really close friend or a member of the family, and even then, touching is kept to a minimum.
 A hearty handshake in greeting is expected, but a kiss is not.Continue to 5 of 11 below.